How much does the program cost?

 - Select Airline Insider from the menu on the left.

 What can I wear?

-Southern Indian culture is very conservative compared to North American culture, and dressing appropriately is an important way to respect.
-If you will be living in a rural center (i.e. Saragur, Hosahalli or Kenchanahalli), it is especially important to dress in ways that are culturally sensitive.
+Southern Indian culture is conservative compared to North American culture, and dressing appropriately is an important way to show respect and cultural sensitivity.
+If you will be living in a rural center (i.e. Saragur, Hosahalli or Kenchanahalli), it is especially important to wear traditional South Indian attire.
 It is recommended for women to purchase salwar kameez (a traditional 3-piece coordinating outfit) in India or to wear loose pants with a long top that is also loose with longer sleeves and a modest neckline (i.e. tunics).
 It is considered inappropriate for ankles to be visible and for necklines to be too revealing (this includes V-neck and scoop-neck tops).
 Men are recommended to bring khaki or lightweight pants (no shorts) and lightweight shirts with a button-down shirt for special occasions.
 Sandals are completely appropriate for both men and women.